 Take for example when you were a baby.
 Your conscious mind had not yet developed enough to test and measure all the information from your environment so at this age it sits in the background and it’s your subconscious and unconscious that does all the data gathering and reasoning, identifying that the bottle or nipple is a source of food, that crying gets you attention and that cuddles from mum means you are safe.
 In this stage it’s your other two minds that are hard at work forming logical patterns of association (habits, beliefs and emotions) that help you to survive.

 By far the best explanation that I have found to distinguish the conscious from the subconscious world is:

 Its ability to direct your focus.

 Its ability to imagine that which is not real.

 Directing Your Focus

-While your subconscious mind has a much stronger sense of awareness of your surroundings than your conscious world and is always switched on, even when asleep, it really does just obey orders from your conscious world.
-If all you do is focus your conscious thoughts continually on negative things, then your subconscious will obediently deliver the feelings, emotions, and memories that you have associated with that type of thinking.
-And because those feelings will become your reality, you can then be caught up in a never ending loop of negativity, fear, and anxiety, constantly looking for the bad in every situation.
+While your subconscious mind has a much stronger sense of awareness of your surroundings than your conscious world and is always switched on even when asleep it really does just obey orders from your conscious world.
+If all you do is focus your conscious thoughts continually on negative things then your subconscious will obediently deliver the feelings, emotions and memories that you have associated with that type of thinking.
+And because those feelings will become your reality you can then be caught up in a never ending loop of negativity, fear and anxiety resulting in constantly looking for the bad in every situation.

-Take, for example, when you are laying in bed late at night and hear something go “bump” in the night.
-If you let your thoughts and imagination wander to all the horrible things that might happen, then your subconscious will throw up the feelings, emotions, and memories of past events that you’ve associated with those thoughts.
+Take for example when you are laying in bed late at night and hear something go “bump”.
+If you let your thoughts and imagination wander to all the horrible things that might happen then your subconscious will throw up the feelings, emotions, and memories of past events that you’ve associated with those thoughts.
 Its your subconscious’s way of protecting you and preparing you for fight or flight in those situations.